pkumar26/demok8s/README.md

     kubectl delete pod mongo-0
     kubectl get pods

+Connection string for the applications to connect to mongodb in this example will appear like this:

+    mongodb://mongo-0.mongo,mongo-1.mongo,mongo-2.mongo:27017/contentdb?replicaSet=rs0

 ## Upgrading and Scaling AKS cluster

 **Check available upgrate for your cluster and upgrade to it**